himanshilalwani/summer23-homework/homework/2--Paths-and-Identifications/2-3--Uniqueness-and-Equivalence.lagda.md

 contraction c = snd c
 ```

-We should expect that singletons should be have a unique element,
+We should expect that singletons have a unique element,
 which is to say that singletons should be contractible.
 ```
 {- Hint: A square is necessary in the second component, draw it and